Generalized Decidability via Brouwer Trees: Reduction to Limit Ordinals

 To formalize the intuition that the hierarchy of ordinal decidability is indexed by limit ordinals, our next goal is to show that \cref{theorem:SucOfSucIsOrdDecEquiv} holds even if $n$ is replaced by $\omega$.

-\begin{theorem}[\flink{Theorem-4-4}] For any ordinal $\beta$, a proposition $P$ is $\beta$-decidable if and only if it is $\upa \beta$-decidable. \end{theorem} \begin{proof} If $\beta$ is zero or a limit, there is nothing to do.
+\begin{theorem}[\flink{Theorem-15}] For any ordinal $\beta$, a proposition $P$ is $\beta$-decidable if and only if it is $\upa \beta$-decidable. \end{theorem} \begin{proof} If $\beta$ is a non-successor, there is nothing to do.
 Using \cref{item:spit-ordinal}, in the final case $\beta = \lambda + n$ for a limit (or zero) $\lambda$ and a finite positive $n$, and by \cref{theorem:SucOfSucIsOrdDecEquiv}, we may assume $n = 1$.
 Therefore, our goal is to show:

-From left to right, let us assume we are given $u$; using \cref{lemma:RU23}, we have ${\lambda + 1 \leq u} \leftrightarrow {\lambda + 1 \leq \upa u} \leftrightarrow {\upa (\lambda + 1) \leq \upa u} \leftrightarrow {\lambda + \omega \leq \upa u}$, so we choose $v \defeq \upa u$.
-From right to left, assume we are given $v$; we have ${\lambda + \omega \leq v} \leftrightarrow {\lambda + \omega \leq \upa v} \leftrightarrow {\lambda + 1 \leq \upa v}$, so we (again) choose $u \defeq \upa v$. \end{proof}
+From left to right, let us assume we are given $u$; using \cref{lemma:RU23}, we have ${\lambda + 1 \leq u} \longleftrightarrow {\lambda + 1 \leq \upa u} \longleftrightarrow {\upa (\lambda + 1) \leq \upa u} \longleftrightarrow {\lambda + \omega \leq \upa u}$, so we choose $v \defeq \upa u$.
+From right to left, assume we are given $v$; we have ${\lambda + \omega \leq v} \longleftrightarrow {\lambda + \omega \leq \upa v} \longleftrightarrow {\lambda + 1 \leq \upa v}$, so we (again) choose $u \defeq \upa v$. \end{proof}